A thunderclap headache is a severe headache that starts suddenly.

-The symptoms of a thunderclap headache are similar no matter what the cause is.
-These symptoms can include:
+The symptoms of a thunderclap headache are similar no matter what’s causing it.
+These symptoms can

 - severe headache pain that starts out of nowhere

 - feeling as if it’s the worst headache you’ve ever had

 It may be triggered by certain activities or have no trigger at all.

 A thunderclap headache will typically reach its worst point between

 Postcoital thunderclap headache, which people sometimes call an orgasm headache, is a type of headache that occurs during or after sexual activity.